SerenaTetart/Time_series_analysis/README.md

 ## Project 2 - Bitcoin forecasting with multivariate time series

-This third project aims to forecast the price of Bitcoin using the closing price and the closing price of other time series as well (such as Ethereum price).
+This second project aims to forecast the price of Bitcoin using the closing price and the closing price of other time series as well (such as Ethereum price).